nasa/fprime/docs/index.md

 layout: default
 ---

+## Announcement
+A new website is now available!
+Find the information on the latest F Prime versions here: [Switch to the new website](https://fprime.jpl.nasa.gov/)

+---

 F´ (or F Prime) is a software framework for the rapid development and deployment of embedded systems and spaceflight applications.
 Originally developed at NASA's Jet Propulsion Laboratory, F´ is open-source software that has been successfully deployed for several space applications.
 It has been used for but is not limited to, CubeSats, SmallSats, instruments, and